-General Response Actions Remedial Technology Process Options Descriptions Treated compounds Limitations Effectiveness Incineration High temperatures, 1,200 °C+, are used to combust (in the presence of oxygen) organic constituents in hazardous wastes.
+General Response Actions Remedial Technology Process Options Descriptions Treated compounds Limitations Effectiveness Implementability Incineration High temperatures, 1,200 °C+, are used to combust (in the presence of oxygen) organic constituents in hazardous wastes.
 Plasma arc technology can also create sufficient heat to destroy PFAS Literature indicates high temperature incineration is beneficial for PFAS destruction.
 Significant energy requirements and potential to generate GHGs.
 Incomplete combustion may create additional contaminants of concern e.g fluorine.
 Disposal of solid residues may be problematic as they may concentrate other inorganic compounds.
-Probably not a mobile option and soils would need to be delivered to a licenced facility.
+Probably not a mobile option and soil would need to be delivered to a licenced facility.
 Effective.
-Literature in compounds can be in temperatures of 1200 facility in Queensland such work and achiev destruction.
+Literature indicated PFAS compounds can be incinerated at temperatures of 1200°C. ToxFree facility in Queensland has conducted such work and achieve over 99% destruction.
+Good - Would require off site disposal of soils to a licenced facility but these do exist.